Walujohn/cdc-health-agent/README.md

 I have extensive Ruby on Rails and fullstack development experience alongside Python and AI/ML work.

 I care deeply about accessible, inclusive AI interfaces and would prioritize accessible UX, ARIA best practices, and automated/manual accessibility testing in any production deployment.
+The output and formatting of the agent is improved for screen readers, making summaries easier to read and compliant with accessibility standards.

 See the code example below for a quick accessibility markup stub.
 Accessibility would be a core focus of any future UI.

 ```html
 <!DOCTYPE html>